How recognizing Indigenous land protects forests and the climate

 In addition to preventing forest loss and degradation, Indigenous and Afro-descendant peoples tend to produce food using more sustainable methods than in mainstream agriculture.

-In Ecuador, for example, court rulings in recent years have given the Cofan indigenous group the right to order intruders off their land and to confiscate their equipment.
+In Ecuador, for example, court rulings in recent years have given the Cofan Indigenous group the right to order intruders off their land and to confiscate their equipment.

 How much land is controlled by Indigenous and local communities?